A guide for when you don’t know where to start fixing your web copy

 I’ve worked with dozens of startups on optimizing their website for conversions.

-In this guide, I’m listing the best practices that often get in the way when startups shift to selling to early majority or enterprise customers, expand to new markets, face a changed competitive environment, or go through strategic product updates.
+In this guide, I’m listing the best practices that often get in the way when taken at face value.

 Write short copy, nobody reads online